Shoe fashion is unlike dress fashion.

 Forum, brought huge publicity to the ethical fashion buzzwords

 in September 2005, six months after their web site was first

-a lot of government work, the Crafts Council, the British
+of government work, the Crafts Council, the British

 Council, the British Broadcasting Corporation's Ethical